 (There is more in the About Me section if you are interested).

 Well, I had an OK job, I traveled a bit and I was never forced to start working towards entrepreneurship.

-And there were other reasons as well, for example, procrastination, complacency and I am going to break it down a bit.
+And there were other reasons as well, for example, procrastination, and complacency and I am going to break them down a bit.